Skip to main content

 Rotate database encryption salts

 To rotate the database encryption salts of the a9s Service Broker, the a9s Deployer or the Backup Manager you have to execute the following steps.
-Here exemplarily for the elasticsearch-service:
+Here exemplarily for the mariadb-service:

 1. Duplicate the current encryption salt